extrasalt/resume/resume.md

 ###Reclaiming your infrastructure with Kubernetes
 _Indian Linux User Group Chennai, March 2017_
-There is a sentiment in the free software world that IaaS runs largely against the values of Free Software.
-Kubernetes can help organizations meaningfully take back large parts of their infrastructure back in house with a hybrid architecture, reducing costs without compromising on scalability
+There is a sentiment in the free software community that IaaS runs largely against the values of Free Software.
+A federated solution using Kubernetes brings parts of the infrastructure back in-house, reducing costs, without compromising on scalability.

 #Formal Education
 Anna University | Mohamed Sathak A.J College of Engineering |